 In a beginner’s eyes, writing systems look the same and can often be confusing to learn.
 The difference between Chinese, Japanese, and Korean writing can sometimes be hard to distinguish at first glance.
 Thankfully, compared to Japanese and Chinese, Korean is much easier to learn.

 The Chinese writing system uses characters or a combination of writing systems.
-Similary, the Japanese writing system uses Hiragana, Katakana, and Kanji.
-On the other hand, the Korean language has a set of alphabets they use for everything, and that’s it.
+Similarly, the Japanese writing system uses Hiragana, Katakana, and Kanji.
+On the other hand, Korean has a set of alphabets they use for everything, and that’s it.
 It should only take you a few hours at most to learn and memorize each letter!

 The Korean alphabet

 If you’d like to know how to write Korean letters, you can start by learning the Korean alphabet together with us.
+You’ll also find a Korean Alphabet Chart in our article.
 This resource is helpful even if Korean is a new language to you.
 If you have to go check out the Korean alphabet article first, don’t fret – it only takes a little bit of your time to learn Hangeul, and then you can come back here!

 Hangeul stroke order